Obama says tax reform deal could address repatriation issue

-WASHINGTON, Nov 5 (Reuters) - President Barack Obama opened the door on Wednesday to working with Congress on a deal that would pay for infrastructure projects through a corporate tax repatriation holiday.
+WASHINGTON (Reuters) - President Barack Obama said on Wednesday he was open to working with Congress on a deal that would pay for infrastructure projects through a tax reform package.

 Asked about Republican plans to approve the Keystone XL crude oil pipeline from Canada, Obama said he planned to make a decision on whether to allow the project based on whether it would accelerate climate change.